 Over this period regional airports in England have expressed concerns that lower APD rates in Scotland or Wales would put them at a significant competitive disadvantage, and in February 2015 the Chancellor announced that the Government would review potential options to support regional airports affected by devolution.
 Following the General Election the Conservative Government presented its first Budget on 8 July, and at this time it published a discussion paper on this issue, looking at three possible options: devolving APD within England, varying APD rates within England; and, providing aid to regional airports within England.
 However, any of these options would have to comply with EU rules on aviation, State aid and tax devolution.
 Following the outcome of the EU referendum, in November 2016 the Government confirmed that it would not take specific measures at this point, but would “review this area again after the UK has exited from the EU.”

 Further to this, in the Autumn 2017 Budget the Government announced that it would “publish a call for evidence which will consider the impact of VAT and air passenger duty (APD) on tourism in Northern Ireland, to report at Budget 2018.”
 In 2014 the Irish Government abolished Ireland’s version of APD – the ‘Air Travel Tax’ – and there have been concerns that the tourist industry in Northern Ireland has been particularly affected by this, and by the lower 9% VAT rate in Ireland which applies to a number of tourism related goods and services.
-This consultation exercise was launched on 13 March, and the deadline for responses was 5 June; this notes that responses to the consultation “will inform future policy development but the government has made no firm decisions about the issues set out in this document.”
-The Government has confirmed that it will “report at the next Budget on the outcome of this Call for Evidence.”
+This consultation exercise was launched on 13 March, and the deadline for responses was 5 June; this noted that responses to the consultation would “inform future policy development but the government has made no firm decisions about the issues set out in this document.”
+In the 2018 Budget the Government announced that there would be “no changes to the VAT or APD regimes in Northern Ireland at this time” but that it would “continue to explore ways to support a successful and growing tourism industry (Budget 2018, HC 1629, October 2018 para 4.113).

 Further information on the development of APD since its introduction in 1994 is provided in three Commons Briefing Papers: